 Festival – Azabu Juban Noryo-matsuri Festival (August)

 August sees the area’s annual festival.
 With a 40 year history, it is one of the most popular in Tokyo, attracting hundreds of thousands of tourists every year.
 The traditional Edo downtown atmosphere of the district is enhanced by local businesses setting up stalls to offer traditional goods and foods, including dishes from all over the country.
-You can also enjoy parades, children’s activities and a variety of music, dance, and taiko drum performances.
+You can also enjoy parades, children’s activities, and various music, dance, and taiko drum performances.
 It starts at 15:00 on each day and goes on until 21:00.

 Local Food – Taiyaki at Naniwaya Souhonten

-Believe it or not, the upmarket area of Azabu Juban is quite well known for ‘taiyaki,’ a sweet red bean paste-filled fish-shaped cakes originally made for the working classes, is said to have originated here and is ubiquitous at festivals all over the country.
+Believe it or not, the upmarket area of Azabu Juban is quite well known for ‘taiyaki,’ a sweet red bean paste-filled fish-shaped cake.
+Originally made for the working classes, it is said to have originated here, but is ubiquitous at festivals all over the country.
 You can find some of the best ones at Naniwaya Souhonten, the store at which it is said to have all begun.
-It has been in business since 1909 and employs traditional ways of making the children’s (and adult’s) favourite, and is well worth trying, though they may spoil you for any substandard taiyaki you might try elsewhere in future
+It has been in business since 1909 and employs traditional ways of making the children’s (and adult’s) favorite, and is well worth trying, though they may spoil you for any substandard taiyaki you might try elsewhere in future